| Crew resource management in general aviation for

 consistent with a study by Diehl (1990) which found that judgement

 training can lead to a significant reduction in aircrew error.
+It was considered that the HF components of the current

 ab initio and commercial pilot training syllabus did not fully